RoboManipal-9-0/Libraries/BotBase/README.md

 # Users Guide

 ## Downloading the library
-It is suggested that you download the entire repository and then select this folder, so that you can enjoy the benifits of VCS like git.
+It is suggested that you download the entire repository and then select this folder, so that you can enjoy the benefits of VCS like git.
 It makes it simpler to update the contents whenever patch fixes are done.
 You can simply open a terminal (or gitbash on windows), go to the folder where you want to save this repository and type the following command.
 ```bash
 git clone https://github.com/RoboManipal-9-0/Libraries.git -b dev
 ```